OpenGamma/OG-Platform/docs/Deployment_Guide.rst

 This guide provides instructions on how to deploy a new instance of the OpenGamma platform.

-It is assumed that Bloomberg market-data is available, postgreSQL is installed and is your database of choice, and that you have appropriate user permissions on the server.
+It is assumed that Bloomberg market-data is available, Oracle 11g or PostgreSQL is installed and is your database of choice, and that you have appropriate user permissions on the server.

 Obtaining the source code
 -------------------------